newodahs/struct2map/README.md

 ```
 These modifiers are meant for a case where you cannot decorate a structure with the `struct2map` tag (see below), for example if the struct is from a third-party library you cannot or do not wish to modify.
 All of the `STRUCT_CONVERT_MAPKEY_*` modifier options are BEST EFFORT only AND are MUTUALLY EXCLUSIVE to one another; last one passed should win, but please don't pass more than one...

+## Notes ##

-Most of the basic types at this point are supported, including nested/embedded structures, maps, slices, etc...
+Most of the basic types at this point are supported for the map values, including nested/embedded structures, maps, slices, etc...

 Pointers are always dereferenced when storing the values (avoid storing the pointer address).